bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 Q3.
 Why is there a need for pendingTransactions?

 Q4.
-What is the problem with the getAddressBalance function?
+What is the problem with the getAddressBalance function in the Blockchain class?

-It time to add 4 more api endpoints to main.js, ie createTransaction, createBlock, getBlockchain and getBalance.
+Its time to add 4 more api endpoints to main.js, ie createTransaction, createBlock, getBlockchain and getBalance.

 ```
 # mycode/main.js